TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 ## 2. Upload Image to the ECR Repository
 Run below commands at Bastion host (where you created a docker image)

-* Create an Elastic Container Repository (ECR) named my-ecr in us-west-2
+* Create an Elastic Container Repository (ECR) named my-image in us-west-2
    ````
-   aws ecr create-repository --repository-name my-ecr --region us-west-2
+   aws ecr create-repository --repository-name my-image --region us-west-2
    ````
-Note down "repositoryUri"
+Note down "repositoryUri" - you can also go validate repository in AWS ECR Console

-> **_NOTE:_** Replace \<URI from ECR\> with URI of your ECR repo, and IMAGE Id from above "docker images" command.
+> **_NOTE:_** Replace below \<URI from ECR\> with URI of your ECR repo, and \<IMAGE ID\> from above "docker images" command

 Login to ECR:
   ````